-Occurrence (occupied grid cells) of wolves in Germany in monitoring year 2017/18
+Occurrence (occupied grid cells) of wolves in Germany in the 2022/23 monitoring year

 Please note: in maps or query modules only important key words or the legend are translated.